ScottMBerger/railforum/README.md

 This is web application that will be a fully featured web forum with the topic of Ruby on Rails.

+The purpose is to learn test driven development best practices.

 Created by Scott Berger.